Cambodia wildlife official jailed in NY for monkey smuggling

 Long-tailed macaques, sometimes known as crab-eating macaques, are protected under international trade law and special permits are required to import the animals into the U.S.

-Prosecutors said two Cambodian officials and six people connected to the Hong Kong-based Vanny Group, which breeds monkeys for scientific and academic research, had arranged to supply captive-bred macaques to labs in Florida and Texas, but they conspired to illegally purchase wild macaques to make up for the lack of supply from their breeding operations.

 Masphal Kry, the deputy director of Wildlife and Biodiversity in Cambodia’s Ministry of Agriculture, Forestry and Fisheries, was arrested Wednesday at John F. Kennedy International Airport in New York.

 Kry, 46, was traveling to Panama to attend an international meeting on regulating trade in endangered species, said a U.S. official on the condition of anonymity to discuss the ongoing investigation.

 Omaliss Keo, 58, director general of the Southeast Asian country’s Forestry Administration is also charged in the eight-count indictment, along with the six Vanny employees.
 Officials didn’t say whether anyone besides Kry had been taken into custody.
 They each face up to 145 years in prison.